BAlmeidaS/zettelkasten/Zettelkasten/Bayesian Network.md

 P(x_1, \dots,x_n)
 &=& \prod^n_{i=1}P(x_i\mid parents(X_i)) \\
 \end{eqnarray}$$
 (Formula defined by the [[Chain Rule for Bayesian Networks]]) (And an interesting use case in [[Calculating probability using bayes net and CPT]])

 Each variable is [[Conditional Independence|Conditionally Independent]] of it its non-descendants given its parents
 ![[Pasted image 20231016160013.png|300]]

+Finally, [[Markov Blanket]] is a property that provides an even more compact way to Bayes nets.